JacobBonner/JenkinsTutorial/README.md

 ### 5.4 - Triggering Builds with Github Webhooks

 For the most part, the goal is to integrate and use Jenkins with a SCM system, so that changes in an environment, like GitHub, are automatically pushed back into the Jenkins environment.
-We can do this through Webhooks.
+This can be done through Webhooks.

 NOTE: For this section you will need to sign up for [ngrok](https://ngrok.com/).
 There is a free and paid version, but for the purposes of this tutorial you will only need the FREE version.
 If you don't wish to signup for and configure ngrok on your Jenkins server, then skip this section and continue to Part 6.